 The pace of the movie drops marginally in the middle of second half when compared to the overall tempo of the film.
 The viewers start feeling repetitiveness in the screenplay but thankfully the story takes a twist which soon brings the movie back on track.

 Why you should watch:

 Ammy Virk has done an urban comedy for the first time and it’s great to see the handsome appeal to every Punjabi residing in any part of the world.
-Ammy Virk has done an urban comedy for the first time and it’s great to see the handsome sardarji live upto his follower’s expectations.
-Sat Shri Akaal England is a complete family entertainer.
+Sat Shri Akaal England is a complete family entertainer and t’s great to see the handsome sardarji live up to his follower’s expectations.
 Go and watch the movie with your parents, children, friends etc. and you would enjoy the two hour long rom-com.